tierrun/node-sdk/README.md

 ## USAGE

-Note: the Tier client is not designed to be used in web browsers.
+Note: support for using the Tier JavaScript client in web browsers is **EXPERIMENTAL**.
+Whatever you do, please don't put your private Stripe keys where web browsers can see them.

 This module exports both a zero-dependency client class, suitable for use in non-Node.js environments such as edge workers and